 Currently, there’s only one variety that is highly resistant to the virus and that is available in the market — Fedearroz 2000.
 The Latin American Fund for Irrigated Rice (FLAR) has been working to breed more RHBV-resistant rice, in collaboration with the CIAT Rice Program.

 The process entails screening breeding lines to discard which ones are susceptible to the virus.
 FLAR organizes screenings twice a year, in April and in October, with each involving an average of 10,000 to 12,000 breeding lines.

 Previously, FLAR would need to deploy two people to score the rice breeding lines in the field.
 The assessment would take place each morning over 10 days.

-Such a method, FLAR Plant Breeder Maribel Cruz acknowledged, is highly subjective as it relies on what the field evaluators would see.
-The condition of their eyesight and the intensity of sunlight can affect their vision and therefore their scoring, she conceded.
+Such a method, FLAR Plant Breeder Maribel Cruz acknowledged, was highly subjective as it relied on what the field evaluators would see.
+The condition of their eyesight and the intensity of sunlight could affect their vision and therefore their scoring, she conceded.

 For the next screening period, FLAR will begin using analysis of images from drones operated by the CIAT Phenomics Platform, led by Dr. Michael Gomez Selvaraj, to evaluate the breeding lines.

 Using drones can standardize screening of rice breeding lines.
 Images taken by drones can indicate which lines would have symptoms of the virus: They are lighter in color, nearly white.
 RHBV-resistant breeding lines, meanwhile, would be vivid green.

 “This is a breakthrough for rice breeding here in Latin America,” said Cruz.
 “Using drones will ensure objectivity in our screening.”